instana/nodejs/CONTRIBUTING.md

 We deliver prebuilds of native dependencies for every supported Node version in our releases.

 You can find the ABI (NODE_MODULE_VERSION) [here](https://nodejs.org/en/download/releases/).
+They removed the ABI versions from this page.
+You can read it from [this link](https://github.com/nodejs/node/blob/main/doc/abi_version_registry.json) for now.

 #### shared-metrics package